Milk Jug Football Helmet

 You can also make two helmets to show the match up!
 Here are some other team helmets I made.

-I thought of the idea to make a football helmet out of milk jug for an indoor tailgate party.
+I thought of the idea to make a milk jug football helmet for an indoor tailgate party.
 I looked at all of the details of the official NFL helmets and created my own decorative version.
 I really like the way that it turned out… it resembles a cross between the old school leather helmets of the early NFL years and the current helmet we know today.
-I made this for my Ravens playoff and Super Bowl gatherings but it would also be fun to make for a kids birthday party.
+I make these for my Ravens games and Super Bowl gatherings but it would also be fun to make for a kid’s birthday party.

 - One Empty Milk Jug (washed and dried – I know that seems obvious but you never know…)

 - Metallic Acrylic Paint from the craft stores to match your team’s colors (it costs around a dollar)

 - 6 pipe cleaners (they may be called Chenille Stems)